dargueta/libmetaldata/README.rst

 Footnotes
 ---------

+.. [#] On Windows, tests must be compiled the non-fatal warnings feature enabled.
 .. [#] I used a cross-compiler here because my Windows partition kicked the bucket.
 .. [#] Tests don't compile unless warnings are non-fatal, and linking tests
        fails without `this fix <https://github.com/nemequ/munit/issues/98>`_.
 If